top of page

 Britt

-Britt is a military spouse, a dog mom, a business coach, podcaster, and owner of MilsoBox (a subscription box company focused on military and first responder spouses).
+Britt is a military spouse, a boy mom, and a digital marketer.
 She became a military spouse in 2019 and was thrown into military life a month later when her husband, Nick, was deployed to Afghanistan.
 Since then she has been a huge advocate for small businesses that are military connected as well as the military spouse community as a whole.

 Get connected with Britt!